Korakodman/admin-dashboard/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## User For test

+username = user

+password = 1234

+## What App can do

+1.CRUD

+2.Login

+3.Register

+4.session

+5.localstorange

+6.Api